-- Demonstrate competency in written communication through their dissertation. - Demonstrate competency in oral communication through their required seminars and oral defense.

-4. Student Learning Outcomes

-Demonstrate advance knowledge and understanding in their area of emphasis.
+- Demonstrate competency in written communication through their dissertation. - Demonstrate competency in oral communication through their required seminars and oral defense. - 4.
+Student Learning Outcome 1.
+Demonstrate advanced knowledge and understanding in their area of emphasis

 - Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
 A determination by the committee is made individually based on information presented by students and through questions posed to the student.
-Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool
+Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool (See Appendix 1)

-See Appendix 1

-- Acceptable Target: No students in the novice category, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
-Graduate committee members are responsible for providing assessment scores
+- B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category.

-Novice Intermediate Advanced Expert Technical Knowledge in core scientific area (food chemistry, microbiology, etc) 0 0 7 3
+Novice Intermediate Advanced Expert Technical Knowledge in core scientific area (food chemistry, microbiology, etc) 0 0 3 4